Travel and Subsistence Expenses HMRC – All you Need to Know About It

 Daily Travelling Expense – the amount you spent on commuting from your home to the permanent workplace regardless of time and distance.
 However, If an employee has to travel some extra distance for the purpose of work, the cost spent on the distance can be claimable.

 Personal Vehicles — if the employee has purchased a personal vehicle on loan or through capital allowance, both amount respectively doesn’t come under the travel and subsistence allowance and hence, is unclaimable.

 As per HMRC, employees are entitled to tax-free reimbursements for their business travelling.
-The employee has both options; get paid by the employer tax-free or the employee themself can opt for tax relief on any shortfall via their tax return.
+The employee has both options; get paid by the employer tax-free or the employee themself can opt for tax relieves on any shortfall via their tax return.

 Claimable Travel Expenses

 HMRC has allowed the usage of personal vehicles for work-related travelling on fixed amounts.
 These fixed amounts should be approved by the organisation first, and then can proceed with the claim.
 However, if the employee incurred over the fixed amount, they should pay the exceeding amount on their own.
 However, if the employer doesn’t pay the Approved and fixed allowance, the employee can claim the full amount spent on the travel.

 VAT on Mileage Allowance: If your organisation is VAT registered and does not use flat rate VAT accounting, it can claim back the VAT on the fuel element of the mileage allowance.#